isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <td rowspan="1" colspan="1">
 <p>RV students have been performing above the national average in the GCE
 A-Level Examinations and the school has been consistently value-adding to the students’ A-Level performance.
-In addition, 1 in 3 students get a scholarship, something that we are immensely proud of, considering that our students do not take the O-Levels.
-This shows the dedication and support of our teachers to ensure that our students do well in the examinations.
-Many students get scholarships to study at prestigious universities such as Oxford, Cambridge, Imperial college, London School of Economics, UC Berkeley, Harvard, Stanford, Massachusetts Institute of Technology, Peking University, Tsinghua University, Fudan and other renowned universities.</p>
+Our graduates are enrolled in local and overseas universities such as Oxford, Cambridge, Imperial college, London School of Economics, UC Berkeley, Harvard, Stanford, Massachusetts Institute of Technology, Peking University, Tsinghua University, Fudan and other renowned universities.
+This shows the dedication and support of our teachers to ensure that our students do well in the examinations.</p>
 </td>
 </tr>
 <tr>